Also see our Reckless Driving Defense page.

 Update: The Virginia abusive driver fees law has been repealed.

-A new Virginia law passed on July 1, 2007 added additional fees for Virginia residents found guilty of many driving offenses, including reckless driving.
-It will cost you an extra $1050 over 3 years if you live in Virginia.
+A Virginia law was passed on July 1, 2007 added additional fees for Virginia residents found guilty of many driving offenses, including reckless driving.
+It would have cost you an extra $1050 over 3 years if you live in Virginia.
 When you renew your Virginia registration, you’ll be charged an additional $350 each year.

 Also see my abusive driver fees press release.